Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident-macros/trident-remaining-accounts.md

 }
 ```

+## Derived Traits

+The macro implements the following trait:

+- `RemainingAccountsMethods` - Methods to resolve remaining accounts

+!!! warning "Manual Implementation Note"
+    There is no need to manually implement any methods of this trait.
+The macro handles all implementations automatically based on the account structure and attributes.

 !!! warning "Dynamic Sizing Behavior"
     The macro will only process accounts until it encounters the first unset remaining account.
 This allows for dynamic sizing of remaining accounts.

-## Derived trait
+## Remaining Accounts Methods

+!!! warning "Internal Method"
+    These methods are used internally by Trident and is not expected to use them manually.

-The macro implements the `AccountsMethods` trait with the corresponding methods:
+The macro implements the `RemainingAccountsMethods` trait with the corresponding methods:

-!!! warning "Manual Implementation Note"
-    There is no need to specify any method of this trait manually.

 ### `to_account_meta`